 Nathaniel Hawley is a television production graduate turned social entrepreneur who is helping people with learning difficulties overcome barriers to employment.

-Having been diagnosed with dyslexia, dyspraxia and mild autism as a child, Nathaniel has been inspired by his own personal journey to increase opportunities for others.
+Having been diagnosed as neurodivergent, Nathaniel has been inspired by his own personal journey to increase opportunities for others.

 He said: “I never thought I would get to university.
 I was in the bottom set throughout my time at school and teachers didn’t think I would get my GCSEs.
 I was determined to get to sixth form college and put in lots of extra work to pass the exams I needed to get there.
 I began to study video production and realised that I had a skill in visual storytelling and film making.
 Like many people with dyslexia and dyspraxia, I was bright but needed to learn in a different way.
 I knew that I wanted to further my studies but my first application to BU was unsuccessful.
 Undeterred I spent a year building a portfolio of work through an art foundation course before reapplying the following year and securing a place.”